Kadapa: Arts and crafts

 Shilparamam is a crafts village situated in the outskirts of Kadapa.

 Cuisine

-Kadapa is well known for its spicy and culinary food which is very similar to the South Indian food.
-Karam dosa is one of the most favourite item of kadapa citizens.
-People have dosa, idly, sambar and chutney in their breakfast.
+Kadapa is well known for its spicy food which is very similar to South Indian cuisine as a whole.
+Karam dosa is very popular in Kadapa. dosa, idly, sambar and chutney are usually served during breakfast.
 Rice, daal and curry is usually served as lunch.
-Most of the restaurants serve South Indian thali including these dishes in their lunch and dinner menu.
-Although it has a South Indian touch in its dishes it also has a diverse variety of its own which include Ragi Sangati or Ragi Mudda, Boti Curry, Natukodi Chicken, Paya Curry etc. Ragi sangati with chicken curry is the staple food in Kadapa and is also one of the most famous dishes in the city.
+Most restaurants serve South Indian thali including these dishes in their lunch and dinner menu.
+Although the town has a South Indian touch in its dishes it also has a diverse variety of its own which include ragi sangati, boti curry, natukodi chicken, paya curry, etc. Ragi sangati with chicken curry is the staple food in Kadapa and is also one of the most famous dishes in the city.
 Many other varieties of dishes can also be found in the local restaurants.
 Like many other cities of India fast food is also increasing its reach in the city.